GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Quantitative Results

 We conducted a 2 (Group: Experimental vs.\ Control) $\times$ 2 (Time: Pre vs.\ Post) mixed ANOVA for each of the eight psychological measures, with the significance level set at $\alpha = .05$.
 Figure~\ref{fig:interaction} displays the pre-to-post changes in each measure by condition, and Table~\ref{tab:anova} presents the full descriptive statistics and ANOVA results.

 No measure reached statistical significance for the Group~$\times$~Time interaction.
 Nevertheless, two measures exhibited notable directional trends consistent with RQ1.
-Intergroup anxiety showed the largest interaction effect size ($\eta_p^2 = .158$), with the experimental group demonstrating a descriptively greater decrease ($M_\text{pre} = 5.30$, $SD = 0.87$; $M_\text{post} = 4.13$, $SD = 1.07$; $\Delta = -1.17$) compared to the control group ($M_\text{pre} = 4.40$, $SD = 1.83$; $M_\text{post} = 4.06$, $SD = 1.80$; $\Delta = -0.34$).
-Perspective-taking also showed a medium interaction effect size ($\eta_p^2 = .114$), with the experimental group showing a larger increase ($\Delta = +1.52$) than the control group ($\Delta = +0.82$).
+Intergroup anxiety showed the largest interaction effect size ($\eta_p^2 = .158$), with the experimental group showing a descriptively greater decrease ($\Delta = -1.17$) than the control group ($\Delta = -0.34$).
+Perspective-taking also showed a medium interaction effect size ($\eta_p^2 = .114$), with a descriptively larger increase in the experimental group ($\Delta = +1.52$) than in the control group ($\Delta = +0.82$).
 These effect sizes fall in the medium-to-large range~\cite{cohen_statistical_1988}, suggesting that the lack of statistical significance may reflect insufficient statistical power due to the small sample size rather than the absence of an effect.

 A significant main effect of Time was observed for seven of the eight measures: perspective-taking, outcome expectancies, future contact intentions (both targets), intergroup anxiety, and outgroup attitudes (both targets).
-Affective empathy did not reach significance but showed a marginal trend in the same direction (see Table~\ref{tab:anova} for full statistics).
-These improvements were observed in both conditions, indicating that engaging with outgroup perspectives, whether through GroupEnvoy or written transcripts, contributed to positive psychological change.
+Affective empathy did not reach significance but showed a marginal trend in the same direction.
+Both conditions showed consistent improvements, suggesting that exposure to outgroup perspectives contributed to positive psychological change regardless of modality.
 No significant main effect of Group was observed for any measure.
+Furthermore, pre-test group differences on certain measures, most notably perspective-taking, may introduce ceiling effects that constrain the rate of change.